WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ## Known Issues
 * If the Deploy fails during the file transfer, you MUST reset the board before deploying again.
 Deploy will fail if you don't.
 After resetting and re-deploying the transfer should then continue where it left off.
 A fix is being worked on for RC2
 * There is some extra logging code that shows how many bytes are being sent and received between the Meadow and Visual Studio, so we can track down a buffer overflow bug.
 This extra logging will be removed in RC2.
+* Occationally (hopefully rarely) you may get an error which relates to serial port/addresses already being in use.
+You may have to reboot your machine and meadow device to be able to free up the port/address and be able to redeploy your Meadow.
+If you see it and can supply us with a consistent repro, that would be very useful to squashing this bug.

 ### Meadow.OS Deploy, App Deploy/Debug Workflow